mikefrobbins/mikefrobbins/README.md

 Mike F. Robbins, a former Microsoft MVP, is the lead technical writer for [Azure PowerShell][azure-powershell] and [Azure CLI][azure-cli] at Microsoft.
 With extensive experience in PowerShell, he is a scripting, automation, and efficiency expert.
-As a lifelong learner, Mike continuously strives to improve his skills and empower others by sharing his knowledge and experience.
+As a lifelong learner, Mike continually strives to improve his skills and empower others by sharing his knowledge and expertise.
 He is also a published author of several books, including:

 - Author of [PowerShell 101: The No-Nonsense Guide to Windows PowerShell][powershell-101]
 - Creator of [The PowerShell Conference Book][the-powershell-conference-book]